 Trying out the schedule to see if it works as expectedStep

-To use your appointment schedule as an administrator, click Use in the main menu.
-Note this is only visible when you are logged in as an administrator.
+To use your appointment schedule as an administrator, click the Use button.
+Note that this button is only visible when you are logged in as an administrator.

 Regular users will see the same appointment schedule but with fewer options.
-You can also find Use on your Dashboard page.
+You can also find the Use button on your Dashboard page.
 You can access your Dashboard via the menu in the top right corner of your screen.
 Furthermore, you can also bookmark the page in your browser for daily use.

 Create an appointment

-To set the appointment date, you can either use from the pop-up calendar or manually enter a date.
+Enter the appointment date by clicking the “When” field, either by using the pop-up calendar that will appear or by manually entering a date.
 By default, the system only asks for a name and a phone number but you can add additional fields to collect more booking details.

-Click Create Reservation and the appointment schedule will update to show the time slot has been booked.
+Click Create reservation and the schedule will update to show the time slot has been booked.
 If you would like to edit the appointment, click on it again to make changes.
-Click Update Reservation before closing it to save your changes.
+Click Update reservation before closing it to save your changes.

 Adjusting the configurationStep

-You can view and change the default settings of your appointment schedule to better match your needs by clicking on Configure in the main menu.
-The Overview contains a summary of all the options you can change.
-Here you can also temporarily block the appointment schedule or delete it entirely.
+You can view and change the default settings of your appointment schedule to better match your needs by clicking the Configure button.
+This brings you to an Overview page that contains a summary of all the options you can change.
+Here you can also temporarily block the appointment schedule, or delete it entirely to start anew.

 Configure the resource parameters

-Resources contains the settings that define the people, things or spaces that you are scheduling.
-Note that Resources will look different to this when you are building a capacity schedule.
+The Configure > Resources tab contains the settings that define the people, things or spaces that you are scheduling.
+Note that this page will look differently if you are using a different schedule type.

-For massage therapy, the main resource is a person.
-You could add, for example, a second therapist’s availability to the schedule.
-Note that if you delete a resource, all the associated reservations will also be deleted.
+For massage therapy, the main resource is a person, the therapist.
+You could add, for example, a second therapist to the schedule.
+Note that if you delete a resource, all the associated appointments will also be deleted.

-You can find more information about the wide range of configurations under Access, Process and Layout in the support documentation pages.
+You can find detailed information about the wide range of configurations under Access, Process and Layout in the support documentation.

 Define your reservation